 - How does password hash sync work?
 Key takeaway: there is nothing you can change, here!

 - Shared PC for read-only access to sync service.
-Key takeaway: doesn’t sound like a great idea – see above about treating as a domain controller.
+Key takeaway: doesn’t sound like a great idea – see above about treating it as a domain controller.

 - Quite a long explanation of how schema extensions are handled…you’ll need to watch the webinar recording to hear Andreas’ answers in full.